objarni/inkup/README.md

 The VM
 ------
-The base VM O/S is Lubuntu Desktop 14.04-64 bit, which means you can log in and run your home-brewn Inkscape
+The base VM O/S is Lubuntu Desktop 14.04-64 bit.

 Dependencies